infracost/compost-action/README.md

 - `tag`: Optional.
 Customize the comment tag.
 This is added to the comment as a markdown comment to detect the previously posted comments.

-- `repository`: Optional, defaults to the `GITHUB_REPOSITORY` env.
+- `repo`: Optional, defaults to the `GITHUB_REPOSITORY` env.
 The GitHub owner and repository name.
 For example, 'infracost/compost-action'.

 - `targetType`: Optional.
 Which objects should be commented on.
 May be `pr` or `commit`.